ImagingDataCommons/RealtimeCosts/README.md

 a configurable value, the function will shut down VMs in a LIFO fashion to get back under the limit.

-Finally, one of the big shortcomings of the above system is that the published spending numbers can lag actual expence by 12 hours (give or take).
+Finally, one of the big shortcomings of the above system is that the published spending numbers can lag actual expense by 12 hours (give or take).
 So shutting a project down based on stale numbers may be too late to avoid unexpected charges.
 Thus, this function also estimates the current burn rate for running VMs and persistent storage each time the function runs (e.g. every 20 minutes).
 If the system detects that existing reported spending, plus 12 hours of this estimated burn, will exceed the budget by a specified multiplier, it will shut down all running VMs.